hashicorp/terraform-k8s/README.md

 ### Authentication

 The operator must authenticate to Terraform Cloud.
-Note that `terraform-k8s` must run within the cluster, which means that it already handles Kubernetes authentication.
+Note that TFCOK must run within the cluster, which means that it already handles Kubernetes authentication.